Educational Materials on Testing Recommendations for Private Wells and Semipublic Wells Updated: September 2022

-Testing your private well water provides you with information on the quality of your water and is the best way to ensure that your home's water supply is safe for use.
+Testing your private well or semipublic well water provides you with information on the quality of your water and is the best way to ensure that your water supply is safe for use.
 It can also determine if nuisance contaminants, such as iron and manganese are present and at what levels.
-The following information is meant to assist private well owners decide what to test for and how often.
+The following information is meant to assist owners of private wells or semipublic wells to decide what to test for and how often.
 These are general guidelines for private well water testing, which is not all inclusive.

-Homeowners with private wells are responsible for the quality of their water and are generally not required to test.
+Regular testing is important because water quality can change, and, routine testing establishes a record of water quality that may help identify and solve future problems.
+Owners with private wells and semipublic wells are responsible for the quality of their water and are generally not required to test.
 However, testing is a good idea even if you do not suspect a problem because it's the only way to be sure your water is safe to drink.
 It is highly recommended to test water quality when buying a home so that you can make informed decisions about your purchase.
 A good time of year to test is after a heavy period of rain, generally in the spring or fall.
-Regular testing is important because water quality can change, and, routine testing establishes a record of water quality that may help identify and solve future problems.

 What to Test For?
 How Frequently to Test?